MiroM73/FundamentalsOfCSharp/Chapter08/README.md

-Exercises from book "Fundamentals of Computer Programming with C#" Exercise 8: Numeral Systems
+Exercises from book "Fundamentals of Computer Programming with C#" Chapter 8: Numeral Systems

 1. Convert the numbers 151, 35, 43, 251, 1023 and 1024 to the binary
 numeral system.